 If clicked, a trojan program in installed on the user's computer that can steal sensitive information.
 The malware, the Oski data stealer, can capture user keystrokes, take screenshots and monitor web activity, including retrieving passwords, email contents and financial transactions.
 It can also commandeer attached microphones and webcams.

 Users without strong security measures and system passwords leave themselves highly vulnerable to such criminal activity.
-According to Bitdefender, DNS settings "work like a … In a nutshell, DNS works pretty much like your smartphone. …Whenever you want to call someone you just look up their name instead of having to memorize their phone number."
+According to Bitdefender, DNS settings "work like a phone book… In a nutshell, DNS works pretty much like your smartphone. …Whenever you want to call someone you just look up their name instead of having to memorize their phone number."

 "Once attackers change the DNS IP addresses," said Bitdefender in an advisory released Wednesday, "they can resolve any request and redirect users to webpages that attackers control, without anyone being the wiser."